 In this Article

-- Is It Safe To Eat Amla When Pregnant?
+- Is It Safe to Eat Amla While Pregnant?

-- How Much Amla Can You Eat In Pregnancy?
+- How Much Amla Can You Eat During Pregnancy?

-- What Are The Side Effects Of Amla During Pregnancy?
+- What Are the Side Effects of Consuming Amla During Pregnancy?

 - Can You Drink Gooseberry Juice When Pregnant?

-- Is Packaged Amla Juice Good During Pregnancy?
+- Is It Good to Drink Packaged Amla Juice During Pregnancy?

 - Frequently Asked Questions